-Resource management includes logging, tracking, and vetting resource requests across the HCC and in coordination with the ESF-8 lead agency.
+Resource management include logging, tracking, and vetting resource requests across the HCC and in coordination with the ESF-8 lead agency.
 This is done at the county level ESF-8.
-The state uses WebEOC to track all mission requests and the Coalition monitors all resource requests and attempts to find needed resources from within the region.
+The state uses WebEOC to track all mission requests and the Coalition monitors all resource requests and attempts to find needed resources from with-in the region.

-The state of Florida utilizes the Health Facility Reporting System (HFRS) system to monitor bed availability by type.
-This information is shared with the Coalition.
-In addition, the Coalition can request bed availability status via EMResource.
-Prioritization, transfer locations and the movement of patients to other facilities or specialty transfers is done in accordance with the state of Florida Patient Movement plan and the CFDMC Regional Trauma Coordination plan.
+The state of Florida utilizes ESS software system to monitor bed availability by type.
+This information is shared with the Coalition and the Coalition then shares this with its member agencies.
+Prioritization, transfer locations and the movement of patients to other facilities or specialty transfers is done in accordance with the state of Florida Patient Movement plan, the CFDMC Regional Trauma Coordination plan.